acorg/2018-cambridge-python-course/README.md

 Turn you into programmers (or better programmers).

-Get you using the shell (somewhat) efficiently.
+Get you using the shell (more or less) efficiently.

+Get rid of fear.

 Show you how to help yourselves.